mikependon/RepoDB/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations/README.md

 ## Async Methods

-All synchronous methods has an equivalent asynchronous (Async) methods.
+All synchronous methods has an equivalent asynchronous (Async) methods (ie: *BulkDeleteAsync*, *BulkInsertAsync*, *BulkMergeAsync* and *BulkUpdateAsync*).

 ## Caveats

 RepoDb is automatically setting the value of *options* argument to *SqlBulkCopyOptions.KeepIdentity* when calling the *BulkDelete*, *BulkMerge* and *BulkUpdate* if you have not passed any *qualifiers* and if your table has an *IDENTITY* primary key column.
 The same logic will apply if there is no primary key but has an *IDENTITY* column defined in the table.

+In addition, when calling the *BulkDelete*, *BulkMerge* and *BulkUpdate* operations, the library is creating a pseudo temporary table behind the scene.
+It requires your user to have the correct privilege to create a table in the database, otherwise a *SqlException* will be thrown.

 ## BulkDelete